humdrum-tools/humdrum-documentation/tool/midi/index.md

 the end of each note; however only a single \`note-off\' instruction is required to turn-off a note.
 Unfortunately, the first note-off will terminate a note &mdash; even if the same pitch is sustained in another voice.
-In normal operation, **midi** suppresses the sending of the first of two MIDI \`note-off\' commands when a unison is encountered in the input.
+In normal operation, <span class="tool">midi</span> suppresses the sending of the first of two MIDI \`note-off\' commands when a unison is encountered in the input.
 This ensures that the pitch will be sustained for the longer of the unison durations.
 This feature can be disabled by invoking the **-u** option.

-The **midi** command assigns a default duration of 72 MIDI clock-ticks per quarter-note.
+The <span class="tool">midi</span> command assigns a default duration of 72 MIDI clock-ticks per quarter-note.
 This default value may be reassigned using the **-q** *n* option.
 The value *n* should be chosen so that all canonical durations present in a given score divide evenly into it.
 For example,